nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 .. important::

-  Since the execution order of the validation is not guaranteed in Bean Validation, correlation validation may be called even before the validation of individual items.
+  Since the execution order of the validation is not guaranteed in Jakarta Bean Validation, correlation validation may be called even before the validation of individual items.

   Therefore, it is necessary to implement validation logic so that unexpected exceptions do not occur,